Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What Is the Certificate of Deposit (CD) Barbell Strategy?

-The longer the term of the CD, the higher the interest rate you’ll earn, but the longer your money will be tied up.
+The longer the term of the CD, the higher the interest rate you’ll typically earn, but the longer your money will be tied up.
 The CD barbell strategy is one way that you can attempt to get the benefits of both long- and short-term CDs.
-By dividing your money between long-term and short-term CDs, you will blend the higher interest rates from long-term CDs with the accessibility of short-term certificates of deposit.
+By dividing your money between these two types of CDs, you will blend the higher interest rates from long-term CDs with the accessibility of short-term certificates of deposit.

 Real Life Example of the CD Barbell Strategy